Stephen Carter Scholarship Brings Opportunity to Serendipity Students

 “On four occasions, I have stood on a stage with Steve when diplomas he signed were awarded to young people who had long forsaken the possibility that they could be graduates.
 I have watched Steve shake their hands and commend them for their courage and acknowledge their potential.
 Presenting scholarships in Steve’s name is the perfect tribute to his philanthropy and a continuation of the values he prioritized.”

-— Belinda Marier, Serendipity Executive Director
+— Belinda Marier, Serendipity former Executive Director

-Summary of Scholarships presented in first year (2016-2017)
+Summary of Scholarships presented (updated July 2021)